Tekalo/common-app-api/README.md

 ## Auth0 Configuration Management

-Changes to Auth0 tenants should **NOT** be made in the Auth0 console, but rather modified in the configuration in the `/auth0` directory.
+Changes to Auth0 tenants should ideally **NOT** be made in the Auth0 UI, but rather modified in the configuration in the `/auth0` directory.

 The `/local` directory maintains the working version of our Auth0 Dev and Prod tenants setup. `local/tenant.yaml` holds general configuration, and the rest of the `/local` directory holds supplemental templates/settings.
 `auth0/config-dev.json` contains variables for our dev tenant, and `auth0/config-prod.json` contains variables for our prod tenant.
 To push up changes: